cdisc-org/cdisc-rules-engine/resources/schema/Operations.md

 Returns a Series indicating whether a specified `codelist` is extensible.
 Used in conjunction with `codelist_terms` to determine if values outside the codelist are acceptable.
 From the above example, `$extensible` will contain a bool if the codelist PKUDUG is extensible in all rows of the column.

-If `package`, `version`, and `codelist_code` parameters are provided, it will instead attach a new column containing the extensible value for each combination provided in the source dataset.
+If `ct_package_type`, `version`, and `codelist_code` parameters are provided, it will instead attach a new column containing the extensible value for each combination provided in the source dataset.

 For example, given the current dataset: